JellyJoe198/macros/AutoHotkey/README.md

 <img src="http://thumbscript.com/images/abcd.gif" alt="ABCD Thumbscript example" height=50></img>

 ThumbScript is a typing system that allows you to press any letter by drawing its shape with 2 presses on the numpad.
-This is my improved version of the [beta thumbscript autohotkey script] (http://autohotkey.com/board/topic/27198-beta-thumbscript-ahk).
-I added a few commands that were indicated on the [thumbscript wiki] (http://thumbscript.com/howitworks.html) but not the beta script.
+This is my improved version of the [beta thumbscript autohotkey script](http://autohotkey.com/board/topic/27198-beta-thumbscript-ahk).
+I added a few commands that were indicated on the [thumbscript wiki](http://thumbscript.com/howitworks.html) but not the beta script.
 I also added 2 more characters:
 `B` backwards is `¿`  (this is mirror image of `?`)
 `h` backwards is `{space}`